OnrampLab/next-starter/README.md

 ## Features

-This boilerplate includes the latest powerfull tools.
+This boilerplate is modular architecture includes the latest powerfull tools.

 * **Next.js** - Minimalistic framework for server-rendered React applications.
 * **Typescript** - Superset of JavaScript which primarily provides optional static typing, classes and interfaces. path support(allias)